Rocky Jones, Space Ranger

-Rocky Jones, Space Ranger is an American science fiction television serial originally broadcast in syndication from February to November 1954.
-The show lasted for only two seasons and, though syndicated sporadically, dropped into obscurity.
-Because it was recorded on black-and-white film, rather than being broadcast live as were most other TV space operas of the day, it has survived in reasonably good condition.
+Rocky Jones, Space Ranger is an American science fiction television serial originally broadcast in syndication beginning in October 1953.
+The show lasted for only one season produced over two recording blocks and, though syndicated sporadically, dropped into obscurity.
+Because it was produced on black-and-white film, rather than being broadcast live as were most other TV space operas of the day, it has survived in reasonably good condition.
 The filmed format also allowed more elaborate special effects and sets, exterior scenes, and much better episode continuity.

 Plot

 The show was based on the exploits of clean-cut, square-jawed Rocky Jones, the best known of the Space Rangers.
 These were Earth-based space policemen who patrolled the United Worlds of the Solar System in the not-too-distant future.
 Rocky and his crew would routinely blast-off in a V-2-like, chemically-fueled, upright rocketship, the Orbit Jet XV-2.
 It was later replaced by the nearly identical Silver Moon XV-3 on missions to moons and planetoids, where the odds of success seemed remote, yet they would always prevail.
 Although they might destroy a rocketship full of unseen villains, their space pistols were never fired at people, and conflicts were always resolved with only fistfights.

 Although many strange worlds were visited, the alien characters usually spoke American English, and always appeared as normal humans, albeit wearing bizarre costumes in normal environments.
 The script-writers did not appear to know the difference between planets, moons, stars, and constellations, so that the specific locations Rocky and his sidekicks visited are generally unknown to astronomers.

 Half-hour episodes were usually grouped into storylines that consisted of three "chapters" that were broadcast in successive weeks.
 A few of the storylines were completed in a single episode.